As a technical writer with a Master of Science degree, I write about my philosophical studies of social sciences and humanities.

 Of course, not everyone has a smartphone.
 But I imagine credit and debit cards will be the solution.
 People who can't handle their finances with credit cards can safely use debit cards for retail purchases.

 The card readers will be touch-less, no longer requiring touching the screen or pressing buttons.
-Just slip in the chip-enabled card and remove it.
+Just pay with your smartphone using Apple Pay or Google Pay.

 Working From Home Will Be a Common Routine for Some